zachjanicki/dynamic_c_interpreter/README.md

-# javascript_interpreter
+# Dynamic C interpreter
-A JavaScript interpreter for a final project in Fundamentals of Computing 2
+A Dynamically typed C style language  interpreter

 Some current language restrictions:
     - All lines end with a semi colon;